Our research in evolutionary genomics focuses on three major areas:

 restrict recombination between species, contributing to higher rates of

-As part of Dr. Stevison's doctoral research, together with collaborators, we used the classic model system for studying chromosomal inversions, Drosophila pseudoobscura and D. persimilis, performing one of the first population genomic studies using low-coverage whole-genome next generation sequencing to answer long standing evolutionary questions (see article).
+As part of Dr. Stevison's doctoral research, together with collaborators, she used the classic model system for studying chromosomal inversions, Drosophila pseudoobscura and D. persimilis, performing one of the first population genomic studies using low-coverage whole-genome next generation sequencing to answer long standing evolutionary questions (see article).
 By comparing percent nucleotide divergence in three segregating inversions within- and between-species, we showed that the three inversions were segregating at the time of speciation, and that speciation occurred in geographic isolation for these species.

 Recombination rate evolution and its impact on genomic architecture